ibm-cloud-docs/containers/cs_versions_overview.md

-Ubuntu 20 is the default operating system for all supported {{site.data.keyword.containerlong_notm}} cluster versions.
-Ubuntu 24 is now available in Beta.
+Ubuntu 24 is the default operating system for all supported {{site.data.keyword.containerlong_notm}} cluster versions.
 Make sure you understand the [limitations for Ubuntu 24](/docs/containers?topic=containers-ubuntu-migrate#ubuntu-24-lim) before you begin any migrations.
 {: important}

 ## Update types